WICG/canvas-color-space/CanvasColorSpaceProposal.md

 </pre>

 #### Common properties of all color spaces
-* All input colors (e.g, fillStyle or strokeStyle) are defined to be sRGB colors, regardless of the canvas color space.
+* All input colors (e.g, fillStyle or strokeStyle, and gradient stops) follow the same interpretation as CSS color literals, regardless of canvas color space.
 * Images with no color profile, when drawn to the canvas, are assumed to already be in sRGB color space.
 * Unless otherwise explicitly specified by the user, toDataURL/toBlob will produce resources in sRGB color space.
 If the encoding format supports colorspace tagging or embedded color profiles, the resource will be tagged as being in sRGB color space.
-* Colors written directly by WebGL shaders are defined to be in the output canvas color space.
+* Values written to WebGL drawing buffers (e.g, values written to gl_FragColor or the clear color) are defined to be in the output canvas color space.

 #### The "srgb" color space
 * This color space matches the existing canvas behavior.
 * Guarantees that color values used as fillStyle or strokeStyle exactly match the appearance of the same color value when it is used in CSS.
-* Displayed canvases must be converted to the display's color profile if available.
-This happens downstream at the compositing stage, and has no script-visible side-effects.
+* Any conversion to an output color space (e.g, for display on a color calibrated monitor) happens downstream at the compositing stage, and has no script-visible side-effects.

-#### The "extended-srgb" color space
-* Support is optional.
-* Requires that the pixelFormat attribute be "float16".
+* If the pixelFormat attribute is set to "float16" then
-* This color space exists to enable existing applications to add wide color gamut and high dynamic range support with no little to no modification
-* Color space definition
-   * This color space uses the same primaries as the sRGB color space.
-   * This color space supports arbitrary pixel values, in particular, values outside of the range [0, 1].
+   * The interpretation of pixel values in the range of [0, 1] will be unaffected.
-   * Pixel values greater than 1 are defined by extending nonlinear piece of the sRGB transfer function.
+   * Pixel values greater than 1 are defined by the extending nonlinear piece of the sRGB transfer function.
    * Pixel values less than 0 are defined by point-symmetrically extending the sRGB transfer function.
 Specifically, T(-x)=sign(x) * T(abs(x))
+   * This color space exists to enable existing applications to add wide color gamut and high dynamic range support with little to no modification

 #### The "linear-srgb" color space
 * Support is optional.